 Remember the last time you tried to discuss something with someone who was raising their voice and talking over you?
 Not so effective for the conversation, and also super annoying, right?

 A conversation is never one-sided.
-In fact, the responses you’re feeling your body make (be sore here, feel tight there, increase your mobility, decrease your mobility) these are all responses to signals your body has received.
+In fact, the responses you feeling your body make (soreness, tightness, strength, increases and decreases in your range of motion) these are all responses to signals your body has received.
 That signal/response conversation is occurring every day that you live in your body.

 The conversation between you, your body, and your environment, does better when it ebbs and flows.
 Hormetic stressors are effective because they are short dips into something that creates a stress response in your body, followed by removing that stressor.